 PoS is used today, for example, by such well-known cryptocurrencies as Cardano (ADA), Solana (SOL), Algorand (ALGO), Tezos (XTZ), CELO and a number of other projects.
 In total, about 70 blockchains out of nearly 6,000 have chosen this particular problem-solving algorithm.
 PoS was also originally considered as a basis by Ethereum developers.

-One of the central figures in the project is Vitalik Buterin.
-He is an ardent supporter of Eth's transition to Proof-of-Stake, despite the objections of the community itself and experts that it may lead to project centralization, user churn, a drop in its reliability and increased interest from financial regulators who are ready to equate tokens with stocks.
+One of the central figures in the project remains Vitalik Buterin.
+He has always been an ardent supporter of the transition, which explains why Ethereum switched to Proof of Stake despite the objections of the community and experts that it may lead to project centralization, user churn, a drop in its reliability and increased interest from financial regulators who are ready to equate tokens with stocks.
 For example, on September 19, 2016, Buterin appeared at the Devcon2 developer conference in Shanghai and said that the transition to PoS would not happen until the summer of 2017, and that in general it could last until 2020.

 On December 10, 2018, Buterin flooded Twitter with a long post proving the benefits of decentralized blockchains in general and those built on PoS in particular.
 In a March 2019 he posted on Reddit that the transition was not as simple as previously thought.
 As a result, the transition to the new algorithm was constantly postponed to the end of 2019, then to the winter of 2020, and then there was talk of a hybrid algorithm between PoW and PoS.
 The main network became surrounded by all sorts of test networks, sidechains, and other tools designed to test the future transition.
 Primary among these is the Beacon Chain as the basis for the future Ethereum 2.0 main blockchain.
 It is already available for PoS-style transactions.